lmhale99/iprPy/doc/source/calculation/point_defect_static/parameters.rst

    the loaded system.
 This may either be a list of three or six integer numbers.
 Default value is '3 3 3'.

 -  ma mb mc: multipliers for each box axis.
 Values can be positive or negative indicating the direction relative to the original box's origin for shifting/multiplying the system.

 -  na pa nb pb nc pc: negative, positive multiplier pairs for each box axis.
 The n terms must be less than or equal to zero, and the p terms greater than or equal to zero.
 This allows for expanding the system in both directions relative to the original box's origin.

 Defect Parameters
 ~~~~~~~~~~~~~~~~~

 Defines the defect system to construct and analyze.

--  **pointdefect\_file**: the path to a point-defect record file that
+-  **pointdefect\_file**: the path to a point\_defect record file that
    contains a set of input parameters associated with a specific point
    defect or set of point defects.
-In particular, the point-defect
+In particular, the point\_defect
    record contains values for the pointdefect\_type, pointdefect\_atype,
    pointdefect\_pos, pointdefect\_dumbbell\_vect, and pointdefect\_scale
    parameters.
 As such, those parameters cannot be specified separately